mustartt/reflex-compiler/docs/gc.md

 # GC Implementation

 The compiler implements a mark and sweep garbage collector.
-All classes default inherits from the parent Object.
+All classes default inherits from the parentStack Object.
 The base Object contains the following content

 ```
 class Object {